Nightjar Logo

 TrademarkProtection of your brand logo and name visible in the photo.You (The Brand).

-Commercial RightsThe contract right to use the image to sell things.You (Granted by Nightjar).
+Commercial RightsThe contract right to use the image to sell things.You (granted by Nightjar).

 Product DesignThe physical appearance/patent of the item sold.You.